ASE2024work/ServerlessVariance/README.md

 # Exploring the Overlooked Performance Variance in Serverless Computing

 Welcome to visit the homepage of our paper entitled "Exploring the Overlooked Performance Variance in Serverless Computing".
-The homepage contains the collected research papers, serverless functions, their code, and scripts that execute serverless functions.
+The homepage contains the collected research papers, serverless functions, their code, and scripts.

 ## Research Papers